 (Students entering 4th - 12th grade in the fall)

 Music, Arts, and Drama!
-Focusing on helping kids develop and nurture diverse talents, MAD Camp is available to campers entering 4th through 12th grades.
-Younger campers will engage in art classes, and older students will serve as mentors while working with resident artists to further develop their own creative gifts.
-Electives range from photography and arts and crafts to film-making and dance.
-As the campers explore their own talents, the unique camp program provides ample opportunities for them to discuss their Relationship with God and the church, and to reflect on the role their artistry can play.
+Focusing on helping kids develop and nurture diverse talents, MAD Camp is available to campers entering 4th- 12th grades.
+Each camper will participate in two arts-focused classed throughout the week; classes range from photography and arts & crafts to filmmaking and dance.
+As the campers explore their own talents, the unique camp program provides ample opportunities for them to discuss their relationship with God and the church, and to reflect on the role their artistry can play.
 This camp offers plenty of outdoor fun, group activities and socializing, plus free time diversions that include swimming, hiking, and field games.
 With the wide variety of activities offered in a caring environment, Peterkin is the perfect place for young people to refine skills and explore new ideas.

 All overnight youth camps at Peterkin have a designated Healthcare Provider and all camps have first aid certified adults on site at all times who administer routine health care.
 An emergency contact plan is in place should any medical emergencies occur.
 Parents are notified as soon as possible in the event of any special medical or emergency situation.
 If your camper has any special needs (physical, behavioral, etc.), every effort will be made to accommodate her special needs.
 Please include any past or potential concerns on the Health History form.
 The camp director will contact you prior to the session if there are any questions.